ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 completeness) but are unreachable at run time.

 Asserts should be understood as executable comments.
-There aren't supposed to fail, unless during debugging or truely extraordinary circumstances absolutely preventing the execution from making any kind of progress.
+There aren't supposed to fail, unless during debugging or truly extraordinary circumstances that absolutely prevent the execution from making any kind of progress.

 When the execution reaches conditions which can't be handled, the right thing to do is to throw a `Failure`, using `failwith "error message"`.
 Assertions aren't